eisenzopf/redactomatic/README.md

 - regex
 - regex-test

 Each configuration dictionary must have one of these keys as its head.
+Configuration files are treated as a single common namespace.
+This means that defintions can be mixed into one file or arbitrarily spread across multiple files.
+You will not be warned however if one of your rules is overwriting another one so take care with naming.

-Multiple keys can be mixed into one file or spread across multiple files.
-In the default configuration in the release the top-four keys are present in the file *config.json* and the remaining two keys are defined in the file core-defs.yml.
+In the default configuration in the release the top-four keys are present in the file *[config.json](rules/config.json)* and the remaining two keys are defined in the file [core-defs.yml](rules/core-defs.yml).

 ### level